Maximilian Forte

-Maximilian Forte is a professor of anthropology in the Concordia University Department of Sociology and Anthropology in Montreal, Quebec, Canada.
+Maximilian Forte is a professor of anthropology at the Concordia University Department of Sociology and Anthropology in Montreal, Quebec, Canada.

 Biography

-Maximilian Forte received an Honours B.A., with a double major in Latin American & Caribbean Studies, and Spanish Language, Literature, and Linguistics (including Latin America) at York University, from which he graduated in 1990, summa cum laude.
+Maximilian Forte received an Honours B.A., with a double major in Latin American & Caribbean Studies and Spanish Language, Literature, and Linguistics (including Latin America) at York University in 1990, graduating summa cum laude.
 He then moved to Trinidad & Tobago, where he enrolled in the post-graduate diploma program at the Institute of International Relations at the University of the West Indies, Saint Augustine.
-After completing the one-year program, he continued into the start of the M.Phil program, which he discontinued after two years.
+After completing the one-year program, he continued into the start of the M.Phil. program, which he discontinued after two years.

 He was in Trinidad from 1990 until 1993.

 In 1994 he began a M.A. in socio-cultural anthropology at the State University of New York at Binghamton, where he also continued and developed interests in world-systems analysis, taking courses in other departments with Immanuel Wallerstein, Giovanni Arrighi, and Anthony King.
 He also completed the first year of the Ph.D. program there, but then moved to Australia, where from 1997 through 2001 he completed his Ph.D. in anthropology at the University of Adelaide.
 He then moved back again to Trinidad & Tobago, where he remained until 2003, and eventually achieved permanent resident status, the first step on the way to gaining Trinidadian nationality.

 In 2003 he took up his first tenure-track position in anthropology, in the Department of Anthropology and Sociology, at what was then called the University College of Cape Breton.
 In 2005 he accepted an offer for a second tenure-track position, in the Department of Sociology and Anthropology at Concordia University in Montreal, where he received tenure and have been promoted to associate professor.

 Maximilian Forte also lived in Italy, and spent extended periods in England, as well as French Polynesia.
 His first language was Italian, which he continues to speak, in addition to later learning Spanish and French.